vdamewood/QuickCert/Readme.md

 # QuickCert

-QuickCert is a set of shell scripts for automating the process of setting up a prive, testing SSL certificate authority.
+QuickCert is a set of shell scripts for automating the process of setting up a private, testing SSL certificate authority.
 Mostly, it's a quick and dirty way to get rid of warnings about unsecured connections and self-signed certificates.
 QuickCert is licensed under the terms of the Apache License version 2.0.
 See the file License.txt for details.

 There are two scripts: